platers/obsidian-linter/docs/docs/usage/running-rules.md

 Enabling this setting keeps you from having to manually run the Obsidian Command to a lint a file whenever you want to lint the current file.

+## On File Close or File Change

+There is an option to lint a file when a user either closes it or swaps to a different file.
+In order to activate this rule, you will need to turn on the setting for `Lint on File Change`.

+This way of linting a file can help out if you forget to run the Linter on files before changing to a new file or closing it.

 ## Obsidian Commands

 | Obsidian Command | Description | Default Keybinding |